stackify/stackify-log-nodejs/README.md

 #### Using direct logger

 If you are not using Winston logger you can use default Stackify logger.
-It has 5 levels of messages: trace, debug, info, warn and error.
+It has 5 levels of messages: `trace`, `debug`, `info`, `warn` and `error`.
 To send the message to Stackify API you should run one of the following methods in any place of your code where you want to track some information:
 ```js
 stackify.log(level, message, meta)
 stackify.trace(message, meta)